despinachatzoglou/tableau-final-assignment/README.md

 # Tableau Final Assignment

 This repository contains the final assignment for the Tableau course.
-The goal of this project is to analyze sales and profit data using various types of visualizations in Tableau.
+The goal of this project is to analyze sales and profit data from USA using various types of visualizations in Tableau.

 ## 📁 Files